Divine Lotus Flower and its Splendid Healing Power

 Let’s see how this beautiful flower emphasizes its importance.

-Buddhusim as the major admirer of Lotus
+Buddhism is the major admirer of the Lotus.

 Lotus as the birth origin of Buddha

-Spiritual enlightenment in Buddhism through the lotus
+Spiritual enlightenment in Buddhism through the Lotus

 Buddhism teaches that, like the lotus flower, we must be a source of happiness and delight for others and make their lives meaningful and beautiful, no matter what difficulties or adverse circumstances surround us.